 Lately, social media has become more links than conversations.
 So when you actually start a conversation, it’s a novel experience.
 Like a modern day version of receiving a handwritten letter.

-On top of that, recent studies have found a negative correlation between and social media usage.
+On top of that, recent studies have found a negative correlation between mental well-being and social media usage.
 So instead, my approach became to ask questions, start actual conversations, and promote the work of interesting people.
 The idea is to create a positive moment in someone’s day.

 5. Schedule checking times.